Merkel seeks Chinese concessions in solar row

 By Andreas Rinke

-TIANJIN, China Chancellor Angela Merkel said on Friday that Germany had no interest in starting a trade war with Beijing over solar exports to Europe, but stressed that China must take action to address distortions to fair competition in the sector.
+TIANJIN, China, Aug 31 Chancellor Angela Merkel said on Friday that Germany had no interest in starting a trade war with Beijing over solar exports to Europe, but stressed that China must take action to address distortions to fair competition in the sector.

 Beijing was also forced to defend its rare earths exports policy on the second and final day of Merkel's China trip, with Premier Wen Jiabao saying China was not intentionally holding back exports amid a supply squeeze that has driven up prices.

-China accounts for more than 90 percent of the global supply of rare earths - essential for the defense, electronics and renewable-energy industries.
+China accounts for more than 90 percent of the global supply of rare earths - essential for the defence, electronics and renewable-energy industries.

 During a visit to Wen's home city of Tianjin, just outside of Beijing, Merkel made clear that China needed to make concessions if it wanted to prevent EU action over the solar spat.